culveyhouse/bot-exercise/README.md

 This small repository contains the Node.js app and supporting files that I wrote for my whozoo-exercise project.
 The project uses several technologies to emulate a chat bot in a serverless stack.
 The tools I used for this exercise are listed below.

+This chat bot uses serverless solutions to listen for a user's chat message, then posts the message to a Firebase Realtime Database.
+A Firebase Cloud Function on the same account then listens for new records and posts simple "echo" responses in the database.
+Meanwhile, the local bot listens for these Firebase responses and pulls the appropriate response, and finally displays it to the user in the bot emulator.

 ## Built With

 * [Node.js](https://nodejs.org/en/docs/) - The primary runtime used